SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Logical_Layer.md

 ### Adding/Editing/Deleting an Element Alarm Monitor

-In this table, you can define alarm monitors, which can subscribe to an overall element alarm state or to a single parameter alarm state.
+In the **Element Alarm Monitors** table, you can define alarm monitors, which can subscribe to an overall element alarm state or to a single parameter alarm state.
 Note that this requires the configuration of appropriate alarm templates that monitor the related element and/or parameters.

 To **add** an element alarm monitor: